Efficient Quantum Circuits based on the Quantum Natural Gradient: Introduction

 The proposed pQC ansatz is demonstrated by maximizing the square of the overlap to a target state obtained independently using density matrix renormalization group~(DMRG) technique on matrix product states.
 The evolution of the quantum circuit is performed using the time-evolved block-decimation~(TEBD) algorithm.
 As such, the simulations performed use perfect circuits and qubits without accounting for finite gate-errors or lifetimes of the qubits.
 This can be remedied by using a noisy quantum circuit simulator such as Qiskit~\cite{Qiskit}.
+In fact, as shown in Ref.~\cite{Lamb2024}, despite the presence of a larger parameter space, it is feasible to perform the necessary optimization with circuit depths that are reasonable in the NISQ era.

 The proposed QNG optimization of the SCom-QAOA circuits is a modified version of the general problem of determining quantum circuit complexity~\cite{Nielsen2005, Nielsen2006, Dowling2006} in terms of a geometric control theory~\cite{Jurdjevic1997}.
 For the general case, the relevant unitary operator that takes the initial state to a given target state can be shown to be approximated by~${\cal O}(n^6 D^3)$ single and two-qubit gates~\cite{Nielsen2006}.
 Here,~$D$ is the distance between the identity and the desired unitary operator~\cite{Nielsen2005}.
 In this work, the optimization is performed while first fixing the set of unitary rotations that are used in the pQC and subjecting the angles of these unitary rotations to the optimization routine.
 Therefore, the optimization occurs on a sub-manifold of the entire space of unitary rotations.
 A broader optimization in the space of unitary rotations, as proposed in Ref.~\cite{Nielsen2006}, is likely to yield more versatile quantum circuits.
 In fact, some progress has already been achieved to efficiently perform this optimization~\cite{Luchnikov2021}.